Social Security Disability Benefits

-There are a number of benefits available under the Social Security Law, Our law firm represents people trying to get Social Security Disability (SSD) and Supplemental Security Income (SSI).
+There are a number of benefits available under the Social Security Law.
+Our law firm represents individuals trying to get Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 Supplemental Security Income (SSI)

-Supplemental Security Income is for people who have never worked/children, and people whose insurability has run out under the SSD program.
-SSI is based on income.
-If you have over the limit for resources or over the limit for household income, you are not eligible for SSI.
-There is a cap on the amount of SSI a person can draw.
+Supplemental Security Income is for people who have never worked, children, and people whose insurability has run out under the SSDI program.
+SSI is based upon your income.
+If your resources and income are over the eligible amount, you do not qualify for SSI.
+There is a limit on the amount of SSI benefits a person can draw.

 You can draw SSDI and SSI at the same time, but here are stipulations.